awsdocs/aws-cli-user-guide/doc_source/install-linux-al2017.md

 ## Prerequisites<a name="install-amazon-linux-prereq"></a>

-You must have Python 2 version 2\.7 or later, or Python 3 version 3\.4 or later installed\.
+You must have Python 2 version 2\.7 or later, or Python 3 version 3\.6 or later installed\.
 For installation instructions, see the [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) page in Python's *Beginner Guide*\.

-**Important**
-AWS CLI version 1 no longer supports Python versions 2\.6 and 3\.3\.
-All versions of the AWS CLI version 1 released after January 10th, 2020, starting with 1\.17, require Python 2\.7, Python 3\.4, or a later version\.
+**Warning**
+As of 2/1/2021 Python 3\.4 and 3\.5 is deprecated\.
+Python 2\.7 was deprecated by the [Python Software Foundation](https://www.python.org/psf-landing/) on January 1, 2020\.
+Going forward, customers using the AWS CLI version 1 should transition to using Python 3, with a minimum of Python 3\.6\.
+Python 2\.7 support is deprecated for new versions of the AWS CLI version 1 starting 7/19/2021\.
-This change does not affect the Windows MSI installer version of the AWS CLI version 1 and the AWS CLI version 2\.
-For more information, see the [deprecation announcement](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/) blog post\.
+In order to use the AWS CLI version 1 with an older version of Python, you need to install an earlier version of the AWS CLI version 1\.
-For more information on using an older version of Python with the AWS CLI version 1, see [Using the AWS CLI version 1 with earlier versions of Python](deprecate-old-python-versions.md)\.
+To view the AWS CLI version 1 Python version support matrix, see [About the AWS CLI versions](welcome-versions.md)\.

 ## Install or update the AWS CLI version 1 on Amazon Linux using pip<a name="install-amazon-linux-pip"></a>